 return to top

 Any withdrawal from an Account requires a written request signed by an Accountholder or Authorized Signer.
 The Bank may require the use of its standard form for any particular type of withdrawal.
 If the signature card provides that more than one person is required to sign for the Account, then the required number of authorized persons must sign any withdrawal request.
-The signed written instructions presented in connection with a withdrawal request that is to be paid by wire transfer must include complete instructions that are sufficient to process the wire transfer.
+The signed written instructions presented in connection with a withdrawal request that is to be paid by wire transfer must include complete instructions that are sufficient to process the wire transfer including purpose of wire and complete beneficiary address.
+International wires may require additional information.

 The Bank may refuse to issue any cashier’s check that is not purchased by means of a withdrawal from an Account.
 A record will be made of the remitter for each cashier’s check issued by the Bank; the “remitter” is the name of the person whose funds were paid to the Bank for the purchase of the cashier’s check.
 Bank representatives may require suitable identification to ascertain the identity of any cashier’s check remitter.